How to Get Into Johns Hopkins Medical School

 Essay Question 3:

 Briefly describe a situation where you had to overcome adversity; include lessons learned and how you think it will affect your career as a future physician.
-(2500 characters)”
+(400 words)”

 Like many other institutions, JHU SOM uses this question to gauge your perseverance, problem-solving skills, and overall tenacity.
 Being a doctor is often a challenging role, so the admissions council wants to be sure you can handle that adversity, both at Johns Hopkins and beyond.